October 22, 2020//Ellen NeveuxLast Updated: November 24, 2020

-A classic example of using multi-factor authentication (MFA) is a debit card.
-Not only do you need the physical card, but you also have to enter a personal identification number (PIN) to use it.
-A debit card is a basic example of MFA, but MFA should also be used in situations that involve relationships between third-parties and organizations.
-For both, MFA is great to implement since it is a means of controlling access to a network and keeping sensitive data safe.
+A debit card is a relatively basic example of multi-factor authentication, but the principle should be used in both your personal and professional life.
+For example, MFA for remote access should be used in situations that involve relationships between third parties and organizations.
+For both, MFA is great (and very important) to implement because it is a means of controlling access to a network and keeping sensitive data safe.

 A security token, or authentication token, is a small device that a person carries with them to authorize their identity—like a keycard.
-A security token pairs great with a PIN to further verify an identity.
+A security token pairs great with a PIN to further verify someone’s identity.
 A good authentication plan requires that the employee or vendor has two forms of authentication prior to accessing a network.

 If you’ve ever seen a spy movie, then you have seen biometric verification being used.
 It’s how the evil overlord gains access to their lair—when they place their palm on a scanner and access is granted.
 Unsurprisingly, someone who shouldn’t be there enters the lair and shuts down all the evil plans.
 Biometric verification fails in these movies because it was used as the only factor.

-Looking to create a realistic authentication policy?
+Looking to create a realistic multi-factor authentication policy?
 The first step is to implement MFA in business practices and regulate vendors.
 Ultimately, ensure that all of your third-party access is controlled by a consistent formula for reliable identification, up-to-date credentialing, and multi-factor authentication.